Eforen/FlowHS/KANBAN.md

 * [Editor] Chip Embed in other Files
 * [Builtin Chips] 1 Bit Pin-IN
 * [Builtin Chips] 1 Bit Pin-OUT
+* [Editor] Connections Get their render state from the Node they are from and do not store their own state

 ### v0.2
 * Chips Via Plugins